GymMed/AutoHub-Portfolio/README.md

 ### Description

 AutoHub Portfolio(Automatic GitHub Portfolio) uses GitHub API to scrape your public repositories and present their data using conventions.
 You can always add additional projects, such as private repositories, manually.
 This project aims to create a quick portfolio without the need for a backend server, reducing expenses for new developers and serving as an example.
-For frontend contact form I used formspree.
+For frontend contact form I used <a href="https://formspree.io/">formspree</a>.

-Highly recommend using something like ScreenToGif to create GIFs of the the project!
+Highly recommend using something like <a href="https://www.screentogif.com/">ScreenToGif</a> to create GIFs of the the project!

 ### Prerequisites